Bra Band Ouchie Fix, (or, 'How to keep your bra band from riding up to your armpits!')

 Swimsuit fabric is pretty expensive, so just get 1/3 yard (that's 12 inches, for those of you who don't know, lol...)
 The fabric comes off the bolt in widths of up to 60 inches, so you don't need to care about how wide it is at this point, the 12 inches should be enough to go from the bottom of your bra band down to below your waist.
 Swimsuit fabric stretches a LOT, so don't worry, it'll still stretch down and cover your abdomen when you put it on, even if you're very tall, like me.
 While you're at the fabric store, get a spool of a similar color Dual Duty Polyester thread.

 If you're thin and shapely (and I am SO jealous of you!), or for normal daily wear, just use one layer because all you need is for it to hold your bra band down.
 However, if you've got a muffin top, you'll positively revel in how good your shapeliest jeans suddenly look without that muffin top hanging over. :^) Just thought I'd mention it.
 I'd also like to mention that using two layers isn't as comfortable as one layer.
 Not nearly.
-Most of the time when I wear this sort of 'fix', it's with one layer, or a double layer sewn onto only the front half of the tube.
+Most of the time when I wear this sort of 'fix', it's with one layer or a double layer sewn onto only the front half of the tube.
 I reserve just a couple of bras with the two layers of stretch fabric for those days when my fat middle is just TOO bothersome!

 Trim the seam.
 Stretch fabric crawls no matter how well you have it pinned, and you'll want to neaten it up.